Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 4. Look at the title, at the picture, at the interpretation facing you.
 5. Optionally, request the input from other people around the table.
 6. Explain how the card answers that question.
-7. The GM may get to veto or tone down an answer, if it doesn't make sense in the setting.
+7. If you are in a role-playing tame, the GM may get to veto or tone down an answer, if it contradicts a Fact established in the setting, or something that the GM already has in mind.
 8. Establish the Facts from the answer, and write them down where everybody can see them – don't forget that step, this will help one player easily reuse another players Facts, this is will help the GM or a Writer turn Facts into foreshadowing, etc.